Jdyn/ColorExplorer/README.md

 # ColorExplorer
-PLTW 1.1.7 | Python App | "ColorExplorer" Game
+PLTW 1.1.7 | Python Game | 2017

-This is a game made from scratch for an extra credit assignment.

 The goal of the game is to find the meaning of life.
-In order to find the meaning, You must reach the top of the chasm.
-The game is procedurally generated and there is no end to the game because the platforms are created endlessly.
+In order to find the meaning, You must reach the end of the game.
+There is no end to the game because the platforms are procedurally generated.

-This is not meant to be a functioning game by any stretch of the imagination.
+This is not meant to be a fully functioning game.
+It is possible for procedurally generated platforms to be unreachable.

-It is less of an interesting and dynamic game and more so a demonstration of programming and artistic capabilities.
+It is less of an interesting and dynamic game and more so a demonstration of programming capabilities.
 This game uses the Pygame Library.